lawrennd/snippets/_information-game/includes/lme-origin-confinement.md

 \subsection{The LME Origin}

+\narration{There's a beautiful consequence of all this.
+The LME origin — the locally maximally entangled state — is the unique pure state where all marginal entropies are at their maximum allowed value.
+It's the state that saturates the constraint.
+When you compute the BKM distance from any mixed state to this pure state, you get infinity — it's infinitely far away in the quantum information geometry.}

+\narration{But what should the value of $C$ be?
+By our axiomatically distinguished principle we should set it to some unique number.
+For example the maximum value.}

 \notes{The game's natural origin is an axiomatically distinguished pure state.
 Since von Neumann entropy admits states with $S(\rho)=0$ and positive marginal entropies, the origin is a *globally pure* state with maximally mixed reduced states on each subsystem.
 These are the *locally maximally entangled* (LME) states.

 To single out a canonical origin without introducing external structure we apply an additional axiomatic selection: among all globally pure states, choose those that maximise the conserved marginal-entropy sum.
 Since each marginal entropy is bounded by $s_i \leq \log d_i$ (where $d_i$ is the dimension of subsystem $i$), this forces every reduced state to be maximally mixed, fixing